Responsive Web Design

 Immer is a unified platform for managing live events from end to end—planning bookings, designing experiences, and tracking performance in one dashboard.

-During my internship as a UX designer, I was responsible for designing the Event Management screen, which lets venue managers review, approve or decline requests and oversee all booking operations with clarity and efficiency.
+I was responsible for designing the Event Management screen, which enables venue managers to review, approve, or decline requests and oversee all booking operations with clarity and efficiency—reducing approval time by an estimated 30–40% and significantly improving organizer confidence.

 Timeline